BDUG/l4rerust/docs/build.md

 under `out/`.
 All toolchains and GNU utilities are provided by the container, so nothing else needs to be installed on the host.

+For non-interactive Docker builds, the scripts look for an existing L4Re configuration in `/workspace/.config` or `scripts/l4re.config`.
+If either file is present, it is copied to `obj/.config` before running `setup`, allowing developers to tailor the build by editing `scripts/l4re.config`.

 To boot the built image on your host, run:

 ```bash